 The spelling is corrected.

-The step by step process is as follows to add the spelling to the list.
+The step-by-step process is as follows add the spelling to the list.

-Step 3: click the “Options” button.
-You will see a window of having many options as shown in below screenshot.
+- Step 3: After clicking the “Options” button.
+We can see a window of having many options, as shown in the below screenshot.

-Step5: Now another window will be opened for “AutoCorrect Options “.
-In that, the excel Autocorrect is the default tab selected in that window as shown below.
+- Step 5: Now, it will open another window for “AutoCorrect Options.”
+The Excel “AutoCorrect” is the default tab selected in that window, as shown below.

-Step6: In that window, we find that all the checkboxes are checked by default, that means all the features are applied automatically if you want to turn them off that can be done just by unchecking the checkbox beside the feature.
+- Step 6: All the checkboxes are checked by default in that window.
+It means all the features are applied automatically.
+If we want to turn them off, we can uncheck the checkbox beside the feature.

-Now our requirement is to add the user defined text for replacing the text.
-That can be done by writing the misspelled word in “replace” Text field and correct spelling in “with” field.
-This is as shown below.
+Now, we are required to add the user-defined text to replace the text.
+We can write the misspelled word in the “replace” text field and correct spelling in the “with” field.

-Write the word to be replaced in “replace” field and the word with which it is replaced in “with” field.
-Now click on the ADD button and then click “OK”.
+Write the word to be replaced in the “replace” field, and the word is returned in the “with” field.
+Now click on the “ADD” button and click “OK.”
 Then click “OK” again in the main “Proofing” window.
-The user-defined text will be added into the list.
-Now the added text can be used from next time.
+It will add user-defined text to the list.
+Now, we can use the added text next time.
 The wrongly spelled word is now corrected to the right spelling.